hasack/DAT_Viewer/README.md

 # DAT Viewer

-This app takes a DAT file in the standard eDiscovery Concordance format, strips out the delimiters / control characters and presents in a table.
+This app takes a DAT file in the standard eDisclosure Concordance format, strips out the delimiters / control characters and presents in a table.

 Raw in Notepad++